jiaqiwang969/fundamentalsOfDuctAcoustics/Fig5_deriv/README.md

 <img src="https://cdn.mathpix.com/snip/images/E4TzasLgU3K-1MpaUUcGYMYcJ3CwmS8fIwyKE9l9I6k.original.fullsize.png" width="340px">

 - Fig5_deriv07.m: Assume the amplitudes of this modes is random at first, so what?
+Please think about it, when w=20, which level of "m" at least is cut off?

+  Answer: This derives the cut-off boundary of the duct modes related to "m".
+So can we plot it?